-The practical guide to organizing a treasure hunt.
+The practical guide: how to organize a treasure hunt for kids ?

-How do you make a treasure hunt for kids?
+How do you easily organize a treasure hunt for kids?

 If you’re here, you’re probably planning to organize your own scavenger hunt for your child’s birthday or other.

 Whether you are a parent, grand parent, teacher, director, or a coach, you will find in this guide everything you need to plan your own game.

 We have decided to write this practical guide to help you step by step in the process.

 We are aiming to be as clear and as concise as possible.
 However, for people short in time or who don’t feel comfortable organizing the game themselves, you can always download our birthday games “ready to print”.

 Hoping this will answer all your questions, have a good read!